-Background: The 1,4-alpha-glucan branching protein (GlgB) has an important role in the glycogen biosynthesis and deficiency in this enzyme resulted in Glycogen storage disease and accumulation of an amylopectin-like polysaccharide.
-Consequently, this enzyme was considered as a special topic in clinical and biotechnological research.
+Background: The 1,4-alpha-glucan branching protein (GlgB) plays an important role in the glycogen biosynthesis and the deficiency in this enzyme has resulted in Glycogen storage disease and accumulation of an amylopectin-like polysaccharide.
+Consequently, this enzyme was considered a special topic in clinical and biotechnological research.
 One of the newly introduced GlgB belongs to the Neisseria sp.
-HMSC071A01 (RefSeq WP_049335546).
+HMSC071A01 (Ref.Seq.
+WP_049335546).
 For in silico analysis, the 3D molecular modeling of this enzyme was conducted in the I-TASSER web server.